tu-team/2/doc/articles/KESW 2014/artificial_high_level_and_low_level_emotions.md

 ![Orchestra of emotions](figure2_orchestra_of_emotions.png)

 This is picture depicts switches of the emotional state of the system from serenity to fear then to terror, then back to fear and serenity.
 Colors of emotional states matches colors of basic emotions from "Wheel of emotion" [natureofemotions].
 First stimulus triggers affective appraisal which as the part of it invokes neuromodulation and neuromodulation actually switches the emotional state from serenity to fear.
 First affective appraisal triggers cognitive appraisal and reflective thinking, cognitive appraisal initiates appraisal deliberation.
 Second stimulus triggers second affective appraisal and this appraisal in its turn triggers cognitive appraisal and second appraisal deliberation.
 Second neuromodulation switches the emotional state of the system from fear to terror.
 Second affective appraisal triggers instinctive coping also.
 Later reflective thinking analyzing the appraisal processes going on in the system, decides to stop all of them, including instinctive coping, consider them as irrelevant and initiates one new appraisal deliberation process and neuromodulation that switches emotional state of the system from terror to fear.
 The system considers situation not that frightening as it seems according to second stimulus.
-Third appraisal deliberation initiates cognitive coping(reappraisal), that in its turn triggers neuromodulation that returns system to serenity.
+Third appraisal deliberation initiates cognitive coping (reappraisal), that in its turn triggers neuromodulation that returns system to serenity.

 This is an example of primitive emotional processes that could happen in everyday life during some minutes starting from frightening stimulus to reappraisal that triggers emotional state back to serenity.

 As we mentioned earlier, the primary goal of this research is to construct framework that would be capable of feeling emotions, rather than just simulating them.
-We have started from classifications of emotions, this actually leads us to the evolutionary psychology theory by Robert Plutchik [natureofemotions].
+We have started from classifications of emotions; this actually leads us to the evolutionary psychology theory by Robert Plutchik [natureofemotions].
 His theory combines elegance of three dimensional model with completeness.
 It takes in account the power of emotions and their nature including basic and complex high level emotions (feelings).
 Plutchik determined eight basic emotions grouped in four pairs:

 1. Joy - sorrow
 1. Anger - fear